ca-archived/git-push-hackathon/README.md

 This is an android application for git-push-hackathon.

 # To Build
-Please ready for `gradle.properties` file on `app` directory, then add github Client ID and Client Secret on it, like this.
+Please ready for `gradle.properties` file on `app` directory, then add github Client ID, Client Secret, OAuth scheme and OAuth host on it, like this.

 ```
 CLIENT_ID="hogehoge"
 CLIENT_SECRET="fugafuga"
+OAUTH_SCHEME="hogefuga"
+OAUTH_HOST="fugahoge"
 ```

 build.gradle on app read this value and generate values on BuildConfig.